Are you interested in finance?

 • A strong GPA (3.5 or above, with a minimum of 3.0)

-• A strong resume → Get your resume reviewed early by Purposeful Work!
+• A strong resume → Get your resume reviewed early and often by Purposeful Work!

 • A strong network of alumni, friends, and connections within financial organizations to advise and advocate for you before, during, and after the application process

-• A clear understanding of application timelines and deadlines (for first-year and sophomore exploration, junior internships, and senior opportunities), particularly the critical internship application period taking place the spring/summer of your sophomore year (for investment banking and sales & trading) or the fall of your junior year (for other finance areas)
+• A clear understanding of application timelines and deadlines (for first-year and sophomore exploration, junior internships, and senior opportunities), particularly the critical internship application period taking place the spring/summer of your sophomore year (for investment banking, sales & trading, and other revenue-generating divisions) or the fall of your junior year (for other finance areas)

 • A clear understanding of the finance landscape, your areas of interest, and how your values, strengths, skills, and even personality lend themselves to your success in those areas of interest